cloudfoundry-attic/lattice-release/docs/ltc.md

 - **`--memory-mb=128`** specifies the memory limit to apply to the container.
 To allow unlimited memory usage, set this to 0.
 - **`--disk-mb=1024`** specifies the disk limit to apply to the container.
 This governs any writes *on top of* the root filesystem mounted into the container.
 To allow unlimited disk usage, set this to 0.
 - **`--instances=1`** specifies the number of instances of the application to launch.
 This can also be modified after the application is started.
-- **`--no-monitor`** disables health monitoring.
-Lattice will consider the application crashed only if it exits.
 - **`--timeout=2m`** sets the maximum polling duration for starting the app.

 Finally, one can override the default start command by specifiying a start command after a `--` separator.
 This can be followed by any arguments one wishes to pass to the app.
 For example: